caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 It is therefore important to understand that `{env.HOST}` is inherently different from something like `{$HOST}`.

-As an example, see the following caddyfile:
+As an example, see the following Caddyfile:
 ```caddyfile
 :8080 {
   respond {$HOST} 200